dhrutibhudia97/cookbook-react/README.md

 - ![search bar shopping list](https://github.com/dhrutibhudia97/cookbook-react/assets/107180641/21fb19bc-6f45-4d81-afef-bd347cdbfb8d)

 ### Creating a Post
-- Logged in users can create a post by liking on item in navigation bar.
+- Logged in users can create a post by clicking on add a food post item in navigation bar.
-- They need to upload and photo and add a title, keywords, ingredients and a method.
+- They need to upload a photo, add a title, keywords, ingredients and a method.
 - ![add a post](https://github.com/dhrutibhudia97/cookbook-react/assets/107180641/d5679ad9-c1c4-42a4-9557-3a62ba87381e)

 ### Editing a post